conwilso92/conwilso92/README.md

 # Hey, I'm Connor

 U.S. Army veteran transitioning into IT, focused on networking and cybersecurity.
-CompTIA A+ certified, currently studying for Network+.
-I hold an active Secret clearance.
+CompTIA A+ certified, currently studying for Network+

 I build things to learn — from flashcard apps to home lab infrastructure.
 Everything here is part of that process.